chriseteka/aviron/README.md

 directories.
 The optional quarantine module can move/copy infected files automatically to a quarantine directory.

-For more sophisticated scanners file watchers support realtime file scanners and CPU limiter allow the precise control of the clamd daemons CPU usage.
+For more sophisticated scanners file watchers offer realtime support and CPU limiter allow the precise control of the clamd daemons CPU usage.